 Conditions for safe storage, including any incompatibilities

-▶ Lined metal can, lined metal pail/ can.
+- ▶ DO NOT use aluminium or galvanised containers

-- Plastic pail.
+- ▶ Lined metal can, lined metal pail/ can.

-- Polvliner drum.
+- ► Plastic pail.

-- Suitable container
+- ▶ Polyliner drum.

-- Packing as recommended by manufacturer.
+- ▶ Packing as recommended by manufacturer.

-- Check all containers are clearly labelled and free from leaks
+- ▶ Check all containers are clearly labelled and free from leaks.

 For low viscosity materials